vanvalenlab/kiosk-console/docs/TROUBLESHOOTING.md

 <a name="ttoc3"></a>
 #### I hit an error during cluster creation/destruction

+Quota Limits: A commonly-encountered problem during cluster creation, especially for new users, is a "quota shortage."
+Google Cloud refers to the limits it places on your use of different resources as "quotas."
+If your available quota for a given resource (e.g. `n1-highmem-2` compute instances) is lower than what the DeepCell Kiosk is requesting, then your cluster creation will fail with a quota-related error message.
+If this occurs, please make sure of the following:

+* You have followed the direction given in the [Preliminary setup](https://github.com/vanvalenlab/kiosk#toc1) section of the Getting started portion of the README.
+Pay special attention to steps 2, 3, and 4.

+* Make sure that you select "Default" for the "Configuration Options" in the "Create" menu when setting up the Kiosk.
+The default configuration options are intended to be the minimum requirequments for cluster creation and image prediction.
+The "Advanced" option allows users to select higher quantites of compute resources, but users should ensure that Google has provided access to these resources (by requesting and confirming a quota increase) before launching a cluster with these parameters.

-The Google Cloud API may encounter occasional failures which can interrupt cluster creation or destruction.
-If this occurs during cluster creation, you may need to  recreate the cluster after waiting brief a time-out period.
+Miscellaneous Creation/Destruction Errors: The Google Cloud API may encounter occasional failures which can interrupt cluster creation or destruction.
+If this occurs during cluster creation, you may need to recreate the cluster after waiting a brief time-out period.

+If these pieces of catch-all advice don't help you, please submit an issue!
+We'll do our best to resolve your problem and add your situation to our documentation for the benefit of future users.

-If the cluster destruction script did not successfully complete, it is likely that there are still resources active in your [Google Cloud Console](https://console.cloud.google.com).
+* Note on Failed Cluster Destruction: If the cluster destruction script did not successfully complete, it is likely that there are still resources active in your [Google Cloud Console](https://console.cloud.google.com).
 Please make sure to delete your Kubernetes Engine Cluster and any Persistent Disks/Load Balancers associated with it.
 To read more, please consult the [Advanced Documentation](ADVANCED_DOCUMENTATION.md#failcd).

 <a name="ttoc4"></a>
 #### I killed my docker container!